warengonzaga/wifi-passview/README.md

 ## Donate or Support

 If you love this project please consider to support the development by means of coffee.
-I spend and waste my time just to save your time!
+I spend my time just to save your time!
 Be a sponsor or backer of this project.
 Just a cup of coffee!

 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg?style=for-the-badge)](https://paypal.me/warengonzagaofficial) [![Support](https://img.shields.io/badge/Support-Buy%20Me%20A%20Coffee-orange.svg?style=for-the-badge)](https://www.buymeacoffee.com/warengonzaga)